omnideconv/immunedeconv/CONTRIBUTING.md

 Continuous integration are automated services that run on every pull request such as

 - code consistency checks
-- build documentation
+- automated tests
-- deploy website.
+- building documentation

 We have continuous integration set-up for all repositories.
 What the different services are doing and how you can benefit from them is detailed in the following sections.